 - My absolute favorite part of my budget is my savings plan.
 Being a Microsoft Excel nerd as well, I used Excel to create my savings plan, but it is super easy!
 After figuring out that I can afford to save a maximum of $300 a month, I used the RANDBETWEEN(50,300) function to generate amounts between $50 and $300 to save each month.
 Then, for every paycheck, I have a friend pick a random letter and number between A1 and F12, and that’s how much I save from that paycheck.
 It’s like savings BINGO!
 Sometimes it’s high and sometimes it’s low, but it is always exciting and within budget.

 - We all make mistakes, with money and in life.
 The important thing to remember is to learn from them.
 However, that isn’t the ONLY way to learn.
 Our goal at Wealthy Habits is to help students learn about finance and help them to prevent them from making these mistakes later.
 Education should always be the first step.
+Take a look at our upcoming programs here and sign up so that you don’t miss out on the fun.

 Until next time, make good decisions!